stehrn/twelve_factor/README.md

 This is a practical look at [12 factor](https://12factor.net) apps and how to build them for real.
 Its based on several years experience across a number of large financial organisations in teams with a strong focus on engineering and doing things well.

-This is part one of a two part series looking at the first 6 factors.
+This is part one of a two part series covering about half the factors.

-We'll use a Java ([Spring Boot](https://spring.io/projects/spring-boot)) based app, [docker](https://www.docker.com), [kubernetes](https://kubernetes.io) (and a bit of [OpenShift](https://www.openshift.com)) to demonstrate the different approaches.
+Different approaches will be explored through the use of a Java ([Spring Boot](https://spring.io/projects/spring-boot)) based app, [docker](https://www.docker.com), [kubernetes](https://kubernetes.io) (and a bit of [OpenShift](https://www.openshift.com)).
 So heavy focus on containers, but cloud based services provide options as well, and these will be noted.

 Source is available in [twelve_factor](https://github.com/stehrn/twelve_factor) github repo